Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

 \section{Representing a PDE Subsystem as a PIE}

-In \Cref{sec:ODEPDE}, we proposed a GPDE representation for a broad class of coupled ODE-PDEs Systems - See Eqs.~\eqref{eq:odepde_general}-\eqref{eq:general_pde_subsystem}.
-We now turn our attention to finding an alternative representation of such a GPDE model as a PIE.
-We begin this process by focusing on conversion of the PDE subsystem to a restricted class of PIE subsystem of the form
+In \Cref{sec:ODEPDE}, we proposed a GPDE representation for a broad class of coupled ODE-PDEs Systems.
+Now, we beign the process of finding an alternative representation of such a GPDE model as a PIE by focusing on conversion of the PDE subsystem to a restricted class of PIE subsystem of the form

 with initial condition $\ubar{\hat{\mbf{x}}}(0) = \ubar{\hat{\mbf{x}}}^0\in L_2^{m}$.
 Such PIE subsystems are a special case of \Cref{def:piesolution} with parameter set given by